molgenis/molgenis-emx2/README.md

 # molgenis-emx2 BETA

 This is a BETA implementation of new MOLGENIS/EMX2 data service.
-Core differences with molgenis/molgenis include that it is simpler to setup and operate, it allows multiple data schemas and that for developers it exposes data via a self-documenting graphql api.
+Core differences with molgenis/molgenis include that it is simpler to setup and operate, it allows multiple data schemas and for developers it exposes data via a self-documenting graphql api.

 Demo server: https://emx2.test.molgenis.org/